kiddybigmoments/kiddybigmoments-server/README.md

 Fields: none.

 **POST** request.

+All the endpoints require authentication, except the login and the registration ones.

 More information on the library used for login, logout and register can be found here: https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html